fledge-iot/fledge/tests/unit/C/README.rst

 To generate coverage reports, go to the directory scripts and execute the script as follows:

+- RunAllTests coverageHtml

+This will run all unit tests and report test coverage results in 'build/CoverageHtml/index.html' file w.r.t. path of CMakeLists.txt files.

-- RunAllTests coverage
+- RunAllTests coverageXml

-This will run all unit tests and report test coverage results in '.../build/CoverageHtml/index.html' file w.r.t. path of CMakeLists.txt files.
+This will run all unit tests and report test coverage results in 'build/CoverageXml.xml' file w.r.t. path of CMakeLists.txt files.